eksctl-io/eksctl/docs/proposal-003_cluster-and-nodegroups-config.md

 Examples:

 ```
-eksctl create cluster --config-file=cluster.yaml --exclude-nodegroups='.*-private' ## only nodegroups matching regex will be created
+eksctl create cluster --config-file=cluster.yaml --exclude-nodegroups='.*-private' ## only nodegroups not matching regex will be created
 eksctl create cluster --config-file=cluster.yaml --exclude-nodegroups='.*' ## no nodegroups will be created all
 eksctl create ng --config-file=cluster.yaml ## all nodegroups will be created
 eksctl create ng --config-file=cluster.yaml --only=ng1-public ## only one nodegroup will be created